AngelBiskupovic/FML_Competition2020/README.md

 # Overview of FML Competition in FUZZ-IEEE 2020
-This is the overview for Fuzzy Markup Laungage (FML)-based machine learning competition for human and smart machine co-learning on game of Go at IEEE WCCI 2020.
-This page provides the datasets and the sample codes for the competition.
+This is the overview for Fuzzy Markup Laungage (FML)-based Machine Learning Competition for Human and Smart Machine Co-learning on Game of Go at IEEE WCCI 2020.
+This page provides the detailed information, the datasets and the sample codes for the competition.
 The related information is also listed.

-Please visite the competition page => http://oase.nutn.edu.tw/wcci2020-fmlcompetition/
+Please visit the competition page => http://oase.nutn.edu.tw/wcci2020-fmlcompetition/

 ## Goal
 The goal of this competition is to design accurate and interpretable fuzzy rule-based regression models using FML.